 Electric vehicles are key battleground at Shanghai Auto Show

-EVs now make up one out of four car sales in China, the world's largest car market, and dozens of new models from domestic and Western brands were unveiled at the first auto show since the end of China's Covid restrictions.
+EVs make up a quarter of car sales in China, the world's largest car market, and dozens of new models from domestic and Western brands were unveiled at the country's first auto show since Covid restrictions were lifted.

-Local brands command 81 percent of the EV market in China, according to analysts at Counterpoint Research, and industry titans such as BMW were at pains to emphasise the importance of doing business in China.
+Domestic brands command 81 percent of the EV market in China, according to analysts at Counterpoint Research, and European industry titans were at pains to emphasise the importance of doing business in China.

 "China is the place to be," BMW executive Frank Weber told a news conference.
 "Munich is where we come from, but China is where we are at home."

-He said almost 70 percent of BMW's newest operating system involved functions specific to the Chinese market, and that it had tripled its research and development there in the past three years.
+Almost 70 percent of BMW's newest operating system involves functions specific to the Chinese market and the company has tripled its research and development there in the past three years, BMW said.

-"What moves Chinese customers today will move the world tomorrow," another BMW executive, CEO Oliver Zipse, told the audience as he showed off the i Vision Dee, a colour-changing electric sports sedan.
+"What moves Chinese customers today will move the world tomorrow," another BMW executive, Oliver Zipse, told the audience as he presented the i Vision Dee, a colour-changing electric sports sedan.

+Fellow German carmaker Volkswagen announced it would invest one billion euros ($1.1 billion) in a new development centre for electric vehicles in southern China as part of its "in China, for China" strategy.

-Volkswagen Group said in a news release its brands would present 20 electrified models, with the Volkswagen ID.7 and new Cayenne Porsche getting their world premieres.
+An earlier news release said its brands would present 20 electrified models at the show, with the Volkswagen ID.7 and new Cayenne Porsche getting their world premieres.

 "A strong position in China strengthens our global competitiveness."